 New report shows link between trauma and the cycle of homelessness

-Homelessness charity Evolve Housing + Support is calling for more counselling to be available for London’s homeless as a new report highlights the vital role it plays in helping homeless people rebuild their lives.
+We are calling for more counselling to be made available for London’s homeless population, as a new report highlights the vital role it plays in helping homeless people rebuild their lives.

 Research carried out for the report amongst people using Evolve’s services shows that: